Kimbsy/y-combinator-animation/script.md

 ### self application applied to itself

-> DEMO or video, walk through how it evaluates to itself.
+> DEMO or video, walk through how it evaluates to itself

 So what we end up with is another expression, the same expression.
 Now the rules of Lisp evaluation say that we can't juts stop evaluating, we need to evaluate this new expression too, but if we do that we end up in exactly the same position.
 We're not allowed to stop, this evaluation will keep going forever.